-- B. Workers compensation, retirement rate, and all other related fringe benefit statements will be required to support reimbursement requests. - C. Job title of personnel and notice of hire must be listed and approved on the grant to receive reimbursement. - D. Overtime and bonus pay is disallowed.
+- B. Workers' compensation, retirement rate, and all other related fringe benefit statements will be required to support reimbursement requests. - C. Job title of personnel and notice of hire must be listed and approved on the grant to receive reimbursement. - D. Overtime and bonus pay is disallowed. - E. Personnel association in the AGO grants system is required for all approved positions.
+Retroactive employee association is limited to 30-days from the employee's hire date or employee assigned to position.